 - Show him one enclosed fist with the treat inside and say “Leave it.”

-- Ignore the behaviors as he licks, sniffs, mouths, paws and barks to get the treat.
+- Ignore him when he licks, sniffs, mouths, paws and barks to get the treat.

 - Once he stops trying, give him the treat from the other hand.